Skip to main content

 Water Conservation

-The Sustainability Measures Review Team (SMRT) team has developed water conservation objectives and targets for the 10-year timeframe based on the requirements of the 2007 Executive Order (EO) 13423 – Strengthening Federal, Environmental, Energy and Transportation Management, the 2009 EO 13514 – Federal Leadership in Environmental, Energy, and Economic Performance, the 2015 EO 13693 – Planning for Federal Sustainability in the Next Decade (which supersedes EOs 13423 and 13514), the Energy Policy Act of 1992, and the recent Presidential memorandums regarding Energy Savings Performance Contracts.
-NIH campuses are undergoing considerable facility construction and renovations, and as a consequence maintaining an effective water management program is particularly challenging.
+The Sustainability Measures Review Team (SMRT) team has developed water conservation objectives and targets based on the current requirements.
+NIH campuses have and continue to undergo considerable facility construction and renovations, and as a consequence maintaining an effective water management program is particularly challenging.
 The long term purpose of the water management program is to optimize water consumption on campus through a combination of water usage policies, best available technologies, operations and maintenance, and campus-wide energy conservation awareness and participation.

 Water Conservation Goals: